keithrozario/WordpressRestore/README.md

 The password for root on the database you're about to create, script will generate random pass if not supplied with one <br>
 </ul>
 <br><i>
-*if --prodcert is set to 1, Cronjobs will be creates for letsencrypt renew to run twice a day (6am and 11pm) <br>
+*if --prodcert is set to 1, Cronjobs will be created for "letsencrypt renew" to run twice a day (6am and 11pm) <br>
-*if --prodcert is set to 0, lets encrypt will call on test certificates, cronjobs will still be created <br>
+*if --prodcert is set to 0, lets encrypt will call test certificates, cronjobs will still be created <br>
-*if --prodcert is not set, let's encrypt step is bypassed <br>
+*if --prodcert is not set, let's encrypt step is bypassed, no cronjobs created, or certificates called <br>
 </i>

 <h2>Special Thanks</h2>